inexorgame-obsolete/wiki-mirror/How-to-contribute.md

 We pulled the complete commit history of sauerbraten and devided it in only-code, only-data and only-build parts.
 Why?
 Because checkouts and commits are much faster without binary blobs.

-Avoid committing binaries into the **source** repository, so the repository stays leigthweight.
+Avoid committing binaries into the **source** repository, so the repository stays ligthweight.

 ### Adding new features